yehzx/NetMedEx/README.md

 # Index by relations between entities (see PubTator3 for the detection of "relation")
 python pubtator2cytoscape.py -i examples/pmids_output.pubtator -o pmids_output.xgmml -w 1 --index_by relation
 ```

+3. Import the output xgmml file into Cytoscape to view the network.

 For further usage, please refer to `notebooks`.